 - Show your passport, visa, and any other related documents.

-- You will give your fingerprints and take a photo, so make sure to look your best, even after you just got off a long flight!
+- Give your fingerprints and take a photo, so make sure to look your best, even after you just got off a long flight!

 - Get your details to input into their immigration data.